cafger83/mighty-1284p/README.md

 * 'Bobuino'.
 CrossRoads' board built for maximum compatibility with Arduino Uno-class shields.
 * 'Original Mighty 1284p 16MHz'.
 The very first bootloader I ever got working.
 Not recommended for use, but here as historical record.
 * 'Original Mighty 1284p 8MHz'.
 Ditto, but runs at 8MHz.

+## Modifications (2025 by cafger83)

+* New board version with 20Mhz clock
+* Modified directory structure for newer Arduino versions
+* If onchip RAM is bigger than 8k, expand the serial port buffer to 128 bytes
+* Install: put the directory here: <sketchbook>/hardware/